KoesGroup/Snakemake_plant_methylSeekR/README.md

 # Content of the repository

-- **Snakefile** containing the targeted output and the rules to generate them from the input files.
+- **Snakefile**, containing the targeted output and the rules to generate them from the input files.

-- **config/** , folder containing the configuration files making the Snakefile adaptable to any input files, genome and parameter for the rules.
-Adapt the config file and its reference in the Snakefile.

 - **Fastq/**, folder containing subsetted paired-end fastq files used to test locally the pipeline.

+- **genome/**, folder containing a small fragment of chromosome 12 of the tomato genome, to be used for the local test.

-- **envs/**, folder containing the environment needed for the Snakefile to run.
+- **envs/**, folder containing the environments needed for the Snakefile to run.
 To use Snakemake, it is required to create and activate an environment containing snakemake (here : envs/global_env.yaml )

 - **units.tsv**, is a tab separated value files containing information about the experiment name, the condition of the experiment (control or treatment) and the path to the fastq files relative to the **Snakefile**. **Change this file according to your samples.**